 Whistling was one of the earliest ways man could beckon his beloved pet dog.
 As a matter of fact, long before the silent whistle was invented by Sir Francis Galton in 1876, man had already been using a variety of whistles to communicate with their pet hounds.
 Many didn’t require any specialty tools to whistle; just plain old pursed-lip whistling.
 Today, however, learning how to train your dog with a whistle is a bit more complicated.

-using a whistle to communicate with your pet, especially when you want him to come to you or perhaps even perform a certain action that you want him to do.
+You should be familiar with the intricacies of using a whistle to communicate with your pet, especially when you want him to come to you or perhaps even perform a certain action that you want him to do.
 Here are some steps to follow when learning how to train your dog with a whistle effectively:

 Bring your pooch to an area where there are no distractions when you are learning how to train your dog with a whistle.
 This is basically to make sure that your dog is able to distinguish the sound created by your whistle.
 From your list of verbal commands that your dog already knows, pick one that is easier to remember.
 Also, it is best to have nutritious high-quality treats in your pocket as you teach your dog to respond to your whistle.